ShiGGie/NERdemo/README.md

 ---This is because data used for NLP -- and NER -- is either expensive (in the $000s) or require an application to NIST with permission from supervisor.
 We have to be creative and generate our own training/test data.
-Since htese labeled data follow approx 90% accuracy, we can still do appropriate analysis, since we are interested in errors and a working sample.
+For the sake of a working demo, the labelled through these means are adequate.

 1. Download http://homepages.inf.ed.ac.uk/kwoodsen/wiki.html
    Place the rev-split folder in the /data folder